openstack/openstack-manuals/doc/config-reference/source/tables/glance-swift.rst

        This enables multi-tenant storage mode which causes Glance images to be stored in tenant specific Swift accounts.
 If this is disabled, Glance stores all images in its own account.
 More details multi-tenant store can be found at https://wiki.openstack.org/wiki/GlanceSwiftTenantSpecificStorage

+       NOTE: If using multi-tenant swift store, please make sure that you do not set a swift configuration file with the 'swift_store_config_file' option.

        Possible values:

        * True